KohakuBlueleaf/HakuBooru/README.md

 python gui/gui.py
 ```

-Than you can see the UI:
+Next, you can see the UI:
 ![image](UI.png)

 ## Acknowledgement